Thanhsang20003/QuanLyNhanSu/README.md

 This project is made on Visual Studio, I don't know if there is any error in the visual code.
-Run db_qlsinhvien with master privilege and configure path in DuLieu.cs before launch project
+Run sqlQlNhanSUUUU.sql with master privilege and configure the path in DuLieu.cs before launching the project